 The fees displayed are annual rates for full-time study unless otherwise specified.
 You should expect and budget for fees increasing on an annual basis.
 Fees for the forthcoming academic year are published in September of the current academic year.

-EU students should refer to our dedicated webpage for details on the impact of the result of the UK referendum on its membership of the European Union.
+EU students should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.

 Fee status classification

 - The University follows government regulations on fee status classification.
 This classification depends on certain nationality and residence conditions.

 - Island rates are only payable by new students from the Channel Islands and Isle of Man and applying to study Medicine or Graduate Entry Medicine (for which higher rates apply to the clinical years of both courses).
 For all other programmes, Islands students are charged at the Home/EU rate.